SimonWailand/hexwrench/README.md

 # hexwrench

-A Clojure library for manipulating hexgrids.
+A Clojure library for manipulating hex-grids, with a focus on Generalized Balanced Ternary.

-##
+## Generalized Balanced Ternary